ICMLAnonymousSubmission/T-REX/README.md

 These metrics use unlabeled data to predict model performance.

-The main idea of this metric is to calculate the confidence change after removing some per cent of the image.
+The main idea of this metric is to calculate the confidence change after removing some percent of the image.

 To do this, we are using **https://pypi.org/project/grad-cam/**, and all unlabeled metrics and CAM algorithms are supported with ModelNoLabelCallback.